kanchan1427/daily-blogs/README.md

  <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 17-May-2022**

-## Sales section under CRm in erpnext
+## Sales section under CRm in ErpGuru

 In the CRM under the Sales section we have